davidmerfield/Blot-theme-engine/README.md

   locals: locals
 });

-// parse and store the theme
+// Compile and store the theme asynchronously theme.load(function(err){...});
-// this happens asynchronously theme.load(function(err){...});

-// route requests to theme
+// Route requests to theme
 app.use(theme.middleware);

-// open the server to requests app.listen(...);
+// Open the server to requests app.listen(...);
 ```